jalama/drupdates/docs/index.md

 - MYSQL is the database storing your Drupal site
 - Only Security updates are being run
 - You Drupal sites are being installed at /var/www
-- sendmail wil be used to send reports
+- sendmail will be used to send reports (other options are printing to the screen, via stdout or sending to a Slack channel)